projectsveltos/sveltos/docs/observability/display_resources.md

 ```

 [^1]:
-To deploy Kyverno and a ClusterPolicy in each managed cluster matching label selector __env=fv__ we can use this ClusterProfile
+To deploy Kyverno and a ClusterPolicy in each managed cluster matching the label selector __env=fv__ we can use the below `ClusterProfile` definition.

 ```yaml
   apiVersion: config.projectsveltos.io/v1alpha1
   kind: ClusterProfile